 Aqua de Valencia

 If you are not against alcohol, you absolutely cannot leave Valencia without tasting its »water«.
 Aqua de Valencia is far away from water, as it is actually a cocktail drink made out of sparkling wine, orange juice and gin or vodka.
 You can get it in evening tapas bars or even in day bars, near tourist attractions.
+Order it after trying some food in Valencia for dinner and you just don’t want to end your day yet.

 Other Spanish food, which you should try in Valencia